yurikorh/wasm-snake/README.md

 Snake in C++ for WebAssembly

-This is a primitive greedy snake game in C++ish to test WebAssembly
+This is a primitive greedy snake game demo in C++(ish) to test WebAssembly

 ## Getting Started